 Your presence enriches us.

 Bishop Charlene Kammerer speaks at a Reconciling Ministries gathering at Green Street Church after the 2019 General Conference of the United Methodist Church.

-An interview with Julie Wood, Green Street member and chair of our Reconciling Ministries team.
+An interview with Julie Wood, Green Street member and co-chair of our Reconciling Ministries team.